-While I am not Albanian or Kosovar, and not even primarily a musician, I was invited along with an number of other visual artists, to participate along side of the musicians specifically as visual artists — to listen to and walk along side of the musicians and create visual representations of the issues and struggles of their community to authentically represent worship to the Father, in their context.
+While I am neither Albanian or Kosovar, and not even primarily a musician, I was invited along with a number of other artists, to participate along side of the musicians specifically as visual artists — to listen and walk along side of the musicians and create drawings or paintings or other art responding to the issues and struggles of their community, to authentically represent worship to the Father in their context.

 12 Your people will rebuild the ancient ruins